baskoroi/Otak/Reference/Designing Data-Intensive Applications.md

 ![[Pasted image 20240118150531.png]]
 - Response time = not a number, but a distribution of values.
 	- mean vs median: choose median
-		- Why? mean does not represent how many users "suffer" a certain response time
 		- Why?
+			- **robust against outliers and skewed distributions**,
+			- mean does not represent how many users "suffer" a certain response time,
+			- median is more interpretable as it shows the population halves above and below the median.

 ## Chapter 2 - Data Models and Query Languages